Papers Under Review:

 Papers in Preparation:

-- Stephens, N. M., Dittmann, A. D., & Townsend, S. S. M. (In press).
+- Stephens, N. M., Dittmann, A. D., & Townsend, S. S. M. (2017).
 Social class and models of competence: How gateway institutions disadvantage working-class Americans and how to intervene.
 In C. Dweck, A. Elliot, & D. Yeager (Eds.), Handbook of competence and motivation (2nd Edition): Theory and application.
 New York, NY: Guilford Press.

 - Jury, M., Smeding, A. Stephens, N. M., Nelson, J., Aelenei, C., & Darnon, C. (2017).
 The experience of Low-SES students in higher education: Psychological barriers to success and interventions to reduce social-class inequality.
 Journal of Social Issues, 73(1), 16-34. doi: 10.1111/josi.12202